zbovaird/quantum-cryptography-intransit/PLAN.md

 The server maintains a private, evolving state that never repeats and never rewinds.

-The client must perform sequential public work (non-Markovian hash chain) to prove “time” has passed.
+The client must perform sequential public work (Time-Evolving hash chain) to prove “time” has passed.

 Even if an attacker records all traffic and has a quantum computer, captured ciphertext cannot be decrypted later without intercepting an ephemeral private key piece in transit.